makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Comparing This Method to Previous Ones

-Using Fingerprint is definitely a better solution than previous methods.
+Using Fingerprint is a better solution than previous methods.
 First, setting up Fingerprint and adding the code to your website is a five-minute process.
-It’s very easy and does not rely on “quirks” or different methods based on which browser the user might be using.
+It’s straightforward and does not rely on “quirks” or different methods based on which browser the user might be using.

-Second, Fingerprint is the only method that’s capable of detecting Incognito mode on *all* major browsers.
-All the other methods detect Incognito mode only on some browsers, and most are outdated and don’t work anymore.
+Second, Fingerprint is the only method capable of detecting Incognito mode on *all* major browsers.
+All the other techniques detect Incognito mode only on some browsers, and most are outdated and don’t work anymore.

 Not only is Fingerprint easy to integrate, but you can use it in different ways.
-There’s the CDN way that you used above, but you can also install it with [NPM](https://dev.fingerprint.com/docs/js-agent#ecmascript-module) or use it with [RequireJS](https://dev.fingerprint.com/docs/js-agent#umd).
+For example, you used the CDN method above, but you can also install it with [NPM](https://dev.fingerprint.com/docs/js-agent#ecmascript-module) or use it with [RequireJS](https://dev.fingerprint.com/docs/js-agent#umd).
 This makes it a flexible solution for whatever kind of architecture you have for your project.

 ## Conclusion

-In recent years, browsers are making it harder to detect Incognito mode, making it a perpetual task to ensure your website’s detection methods are up to date and can still detect a visitor’s identity.
-It will only continue to become harder to find a method that accurately detects the visitor.
+In recent years, browsers have been making it harder to detect Incognito mode, making it a perpetual task to ensure your website’s detection methods are up to date and can still detect a visitor’s identity.
+Unfortunately, it will only continue to become harder to find a method that accurately detects the visitor.

-[Fingerprint](/) is the optimal solution to keep businesses safe from visitors that take advantage of Incognito mode to access limited content.
+[Fingerprint](/) is the optimal solution to keep businesses safe from visitors using Incognito mode to access limited content.